Tuwaiq-KotlinAndroid2-DMM/HW_Week04_Day02/README.md

 # Instructions 📋
 ---
-- Complete your lab and push it here.
+- Complete tutorials and push it here.